PearOrchards/esp_coap_client/README.md

  |- ...
 ```

+### Updating CMakeLists.txt

-The root `CMakeLists.txt` should be okay left alone, though you made need to add the following line if you use CI/CD:
+The root `CMakeLists.txt` _should_ be okay left alone, though you may need to add the following line if you use CI/CD:
 ```cmake
 if (CI)
     ...